abidmunirmalik/devops-terraform/README.md

 * Terraform configuration for this project can be found in `compute` folder.

+### WebServer Project
+* Terraform configuration for this project can be found in `webserver` folder.

 ### Digital Ocean
 * Terraform configuration for this project can be found in `do` folder.